 - Grunt from Mass Effect 2 enjoys reading Hemingway.
 For Whom the Bell Tolls and The Old Man and the Sea seem to be his favorite, but he doesn't like A Farewell to Arms.

-- Ash, from Mass Effect 1, is a fan of Tennyson.
-In Mass Effect 3 Shepard can buy various works of literature (both human and alien) to decorate his/her quarters with.
+- Ash, from Mass Effect, is a fan of Tennyson.
+In Mass Effect 3 Shepard can buy various works of literature (both human and alien) to decorate their quarters with.